UofT-DSI/production/lessons/part_1/production_1_introduction.md

         * More than two (mutually exclusive) classes.
         * High cardinality (number of classes) problems will be more complex than low cardinality problems.
-        * High cardinality can be addressed with a hierarchical classification approach: first, classify into large grups, then classify into specific labels.
+        * High cardinality can be addressed with a hierarchical classification approach: first, classify into large groups, then classify into specific labels.

     - Multilabel: